Colombias War On Illegal Gold Mines Also Hits Outlaw Armed Groups - UrduPoint

 "To extract one gram of gold they are using about five grams of mercury," said Gallego.

-"That little amount pollutes 600,000 liters of water, which in turn take 30 years to recover."
-Illegal mining and drug trafficking are the two main sources of income for Colombia's armed groups that have waged a near-six-decade conflict against the security forces.
+"That little amount pollutes 600,000 liters of water, which in turn take 30 years to recover." - Gold hard to trace - Illegal mining and drug trafficking are the two main sources of income for Colombia's armed groups that have waged a near-six-decade conflict against the security forces.

 Authorities say gold is almost as profitable as drugs due to the difficulty in tracing its source.